 I looked after that dog like it was a king!

 So that is how I went from being a dogless child to being Aunty to countless dogs in a boarding kennel.
 God could have softened my Dad's heart and given me a dog to be my childhood friend.
 He hears every word we say.
 But sometimes God waits till we have gained maturity before answering our childish requests.
-Today I'm grateful to God for all my doggy companions.
+Today I'm grateful to God for all the dogs I have known.
 A dog is a faithful friend!
-I must admit they can be exasperating at times, though!

 What's your story?

 Well, that's my dog story.
 Do you have a dog story you'd like to share?
 I'd love to hear from you!
 Or make a website about your hobbies and interests.
 Add your testimony and I'll visit it and read your story.
 We can encourage others by sharing our life experiences.